 - Daily chloramines sampling at points of connection to water distribution system, (includes Saturday & Sunday).

-- Daily inspection and read of Wholesale meters, (includes Saturday & Sunday).
+- Daily inspection and read of Wholesale meters.

-- Disconnected water service at 8 locations for non-payment of service.
+- Disconnected water service at 16 locations for non-payment.

-- Completed 22 Sunshine One-Call, Call before You Dig Utility Locates.
+- Performed 13 Sunshine One-Call, Call before You Dig utility locates.

 - Reviewed permit applications for fences, driveways and irrigation.